Satra (Ekasarana Dharma)

 Interior of the Barpeta Satra Kitan Ghar, one of the principle satra of the Nika Samathi.

-Satra are institutional centers associated with the Ekasarana tradition of Vaishnavism, largely found in the Indian state of Assam and neighboring regions.
-Numbering in the hundreds, these centers are generally independent of each other and under the control of individual adhikara (or satradhikar), though they can be grouped into four different Sanghati (orders).
+Satra (Note: /as/.) are institutional centres associated with the Ekasarana tradition of Vaishnavism, largely found in the Indian state of Assam and neighbouring regions.
+Numbering in the hundreds, these centres are generally independent of each other and under the control of individual adhikara (or satradhikar), though they can be grouped into four different Sanghati (orders).

-These centers, in the minimum, maintain a prayer house (Namghar, or Kirtan-ghar), initiate lay people into the Ekasarana tradition and include them as disciples of the satra from whom taxes and other religious duties are extracted.
+These centres, in the minimum, maintain a prayer house (Namghar, or Kirtan-ghar), initiate lay people into the Ekasarana tradition and include them as disciples of the satra from whom taxes and other religious duties are extracted.
 The Vaishnavite satra culture started in the 16th century.
 They grew rapidly in the 17th century and patronage extended to them by first the Koch kingdom and later the Ahom kingdom was crucial in the spread of the Ekasarana religion.
-Many of the larger Satras house hundreds of celibate and non-celibate bhakat (monks), hold vast lands and are repositories of religious and cultural relics and artifacts.
+Many of the larger Satras house hundreds of celibate and non-celibate bhakat (monks), hold vast lands and are repositories of religious and cultural relics and artefacts.
 The satra extend control over their lay disciples via village namghar.
 Satra in which the principal preceptors lived, or which preserve some of their relics are also called thaan.

 Another satra was established by king Samudrapal at a place known as Yogihati in the same period (1232 CE) as evident from a stone inscription found in Ambari.
 The Vaishnavite satras were established by Assamese Vaishnavite monasteries for religious practices at the initiative of the Ahom Kings of Assam in the middle of the 17th century to propagate Vaishnavism.
 Sankaradeva is said to have established his first Satra at Bordowa, his birthplace, and then in different places of Assam.

 Through initially the satras were started as a part of the egalitarian movement of Eksarana Dharma, they later turned into a place of orthodoxy.
 From the early 20th century, the authority and orthodoxy of the Satras have been challenged by reform movements, most notably under the Sankar Sangha.
-The Satras coordinate some of their activities via the Asam Satra Mahasabha, an umbrella organization of all the Satras.
+The Satras coordinate some of their activities via the Asam Satra Mahasabha, an umbrella organisation of all the Satras.
 According to the Mahasabha's count on its website there is altogether a total of 862 Satras including the satras present in both the states of Assam and West Bengal.